Museum of East Asian Art, Bath

-The Museum of East Asian Art or MEAA is in Bennett Street, Bath, Somerset, England.
+The Museum of East Asian Art or MEAA is an art museum located in Bath, Somerset, England.

-Just a few metres off The Circus in central Bath, the Museum of East Asian Art is situated in a restored Georgian house.
-Its collection includesceramics, jades, bronzes and bamboo carvings and more, from China, Japan, Korea and Southeast Asia.
+Located in central Bath, the Museum of East Asian Art is situated in a restored Georgian town house.
+The collection housed there includes ceramics, jades, bronzes and bamboo carvings and other artefacts, from China, Japan, Korea and Southeast Asia.
 It is the only museum in the United Kingdom dedicated solely to arts and cultures of East and Southeast Asia.

 It houses a collection of almost 2,000 objects, ranging in date from c.5000 BCE to the present day.
 The Museum's collection started from the collection of Brian McElney, a retired solicitor who practised in Hong Kong for over 35 years, and has since been expanded.

 History

 The Museum was founded by Brian McElney.
 McElney spent his entire working life practising law in Hong Kong and it was during this time that he was drawn to East Asian and especially Chinese art.
 In 1958, he bought his first piece, an ivory goat and kid, after which Brian's collection grew to include jades, ceramics, scholar's studio objects and bronzes.

 After his retirement from law in 1983, McElney returned to England and procured the funds for the restoration and refurbishment of the Georgian building that houses the Museum, founding the Museum itself in 1990.
 McElney donated his private collection to form the Museum, which he had created as a UK educational charity, opening to the public in 1993.
 Although the bulk of the objects come from this original donation, new donations and acquisitions have been made over the years.

 Since opening to the public in April 1993, the Museum has become one of the most extensive collections of East Asian art outside London, and it is the only museum dedicated solely to the arts and cultures of East and Southeast Asia within the UK.
 With a collection of almost 2,000 objects, ranging in date from c.5000 BCE to the present day, the Museum offers its visitors an insight into the art and cultures of China, Japan, Korea and Southeast Asia.
 Home to one of the most comprehensive jade collections in the UK, the collection uncovers the skill of East Asian craftsmanship.